src-d/lookout/docs/configuration.md

 <a id=basic-auth></a>
 ### Authentication with GitHub

-#### Authentication as a GitHub Account

-lookout needs to authenticate with GitHub.
+**Lookout** needs to authenticate with GitHub.
+There are two ways to authenticate with GitHub:

+- Using GitHub personal access tokens.
+- Authenticating as a GitHub App.

+Both are explained below.

+#### Authentication with GitHub personal access tokens

 The easiest method for testing purposes is using a [GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
-The token should have the **repo** scope enabled.
+The token should have the `repo` scope enabled.

-The credential can then be passed to `lookoutd` as:
+The credentials can be passed to `lookoutd`:
+- globally for all watched repositories, using command line arguments or environment variables when running `lookoutd`:
   - user: `--github-user` argument or `GITHUB_USER` environment variable.
   - token: `--github-token` argument or `GITHUB_TOKEN` environment variable.
+- per watched repository, following the instructions given by the [Repositories section](#repositories) of this docs.

 <a id=github-app></a>
 #### Authentication as a GitHub App

-For a production environment you can use **lookout** as a [GitHub App](https://developer.github.com/apps/about-apps/).
+For a production environment, you can use **Lookout** as a [GitHub App](https://developer.github.com/apps/about-apps/).

 To do so, you must also unset any environment variable or option for the GitHub username and token authentication.